Our Services

 Helpful Resources

-This page explains how to read your sleep tracker data so you can interpret total sleep time, sleep efficiency, light, deep, and REM estimates, plus signals like resting heart rate, heart rate variability, and SpO2.
-Use the numbers to spot trends and guide habits, not as a diagnosis, since consumer devices estimate rather than directly measure sleep stages.
+Understanding your sleep tracker data helps you interpret total sleep time, sleep efficiency, and estimates of light, deep, and REM sleep, along with signals like resting heart rate, heart rate variability (HRV), and SpO2.
+Use these numbers to spot trends and guide healthier habits — not as a diagnosis — since consumer devices estimate rather than directly measure sleep stages.

-There are several factors to consider, including red flags such as persistently short sleep, frequent oxygen dips with snoring or gasping, or new nighttime heart rhythm changes that may need medical evaluation; important ranges, limits, and next steps that could affect your care are explained below.
+Key factors to watch include red flags such as persistently short sleep, frequent oxygen dips paired with snoring or gasping, or new nighttime heart rhythm changes, all of which may warrant medical evaluation.
+Understanding normal ranges, device limits, and appropriate next steps can meaningfully affect your care.

 Sleep trackers are everywhere — from smartwatches and fitness bands to phone apps and smart rings.
 They promise insights into how well you sleep and how to improve it.
 But when you open the app and see graphs, percentages, and scores, it's not always clear what it all means.